-As discussed in Note 8, Commitments and Contingencies, to the consolidated financial statements, we are involved in various lawsuits, claims and proceedings that arise in the ordinary course of business.
+As discussed in Note 7, Commitments and Contingencies, to the consolidated financial statements, we are involved in various lawsuits, claims and proceedings that arise in the ordinary course of business.
 We record a provision for a liability when we believe that it is both probable that a liability has been incurred and the amount can be reasonably estimated.
+We provide disclosure if it is reasonably possible that a loss has been incurred and a range of loss or possible loss can be reasonably estimated.
 Significant judgment is required to determine both probability and the estimated amount.
 We review these provisions at least quarterly and adjust these provisions to reflect the impact of negotiations, settlements, rulings, advice of legal counsel, and updated information.
 Litigation is inherently unpredictable and is subject to significant uncertainties, some of which are beyond our control.
 Should any of these estimates and assumptions change or prove to have been incorrect, we could incur significant charges related to legal matters which could have a material impact on our results of operations, financial position and cash flows.